Digital Marketing for Dummies: Where to Start?

 Yes, it’s different from SEO, and the two should not be confused.

-SEO increases the number of website visitors by getting the site to surface high on results by a search engine organically.
+SEO increases the number of website visitors by getting the site to surface high on search engine results organically.

 One free and most used tool for Adwords is Google Adwords is called Google Ads.
 There you can find all reports and tools need to run your campaign.
 For example, the keyword planner helps you carefully plan your bids and traffic, and it’s even used for organic purposes sometimes.